 Add the remaining all-purpose flour and mix again (photo 3).
 Wrap the dough in a plastic film and refrigerate for two hours.

-Grease a 9 inch/23 cm fluted tart pan * with removable bottom.
-Using a rolling pin, roll out the dough between two sheets of parchment paper till ⅕ inch/0.5 mm thick (photo 4).
+Grease a 9-inch/23 cm fluted tart pan with removable bottom.
+Using a rolling pin, roll out the dough between two sheets of parchment paper till â…• inch/0.5 mm thick (photo 4).

 Line the pan with the dough and refrigerate for about 15 minutes.
 Trim the edges of the pie crust with a knife (photo 5).

-Preheat oven to 310 F/155 C. Spread hazelnuts evenly inside the pie crust, filling up the edges (photo 6).
+Preheat the oven to 310 F/155 C. Spread hazelnuts evenly inside the pie crust, filling up the edges (photo 6).

 Pour the pie filling over nuts (photo 7).
 Bake the pie for about one hour till the edges of the pie crust become slightly gold.
-Remove the pie from the oven and let cool down, being in the pan (photo 8).
-Gently remove the ready pie from the pan.

 Expert tips